GM-RKB/LREC-2020/README.md

 WikiText with noise is the input of the WikiFixer models.
 WikiFixer aims at converting the text with noise to its original (clean) form.

 ## WikiFixer Usage
+### Download Datasets and models
+- A zip file containing the datasets files and the models of the WikiFixer can befound here (794 Megabytes):
+-- (link)[link]
+-- the file should be unzipped in the same directory
 ### WikiFixer MLE
 ```python
 from WikiFixerMLE import WikiFixer